tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 The basic parts of a virus are simple to understand.

-As an aside, when the virus is capable of, but not busy infecting a cell, roaming about in the world, it is called a *virion*, an unemployed virus.
+As an aside, when the virus is capable of, but not busy infecting a cell, roaming about in the world, it is called a *virion*: an unemployed virus.

 ### There's a very tiny bit of technical terms coming up.
 Again, if you do not know what they mean, please don't let that discourage you.
 We'll take apart each one of them and you'll see that just like most things in life, they aren't that complex after all.